frewsxcv/ring-pwhash/README.md

 * [**scrypt:**][scrypt] Colin Percival's Salsa20/8+PBKDF2-based password hashing function

-No other algorithms are supported at this time, although it'd be great to add additiona algorithms!
+No other algorithms are supported at this time, although it'd be great to add additional algorithms!
-Specifically Argon2 and bcrypt are both good candidates.
+Argon2 and bcrypt are both good candidates.
 Pull Requests Accepted!

 ## Benchmark